-We work closely with national and local organisations, such as The Alzheimer's Society and ADS to help train and develop our Care Workers and Care Team so we can provide person-centred care.
+We work with national and local organisations, such as The Alzheimer's Society and Dementia UK to help train and develop our Care Team so we can provide person-centred care.

 It is our goal to provide the very best support to clients and their families.
 We are active within the local community supporting people with dementia by taking part in fundraising activities.
-Two members of our Care Team are also Dementia Friends Champions and frequently hold Dementia Friends sessions enabling local people to become Dementia Friends themselves - something we are extremely passionate about.
+Many of our Care Team are Dementia Friends Champions and frequently hold Dementia Friends sessions enabling our staff, local businesses and people to become Dementia Friends themselves - something we are extremely passionate about.

 How we can help - supporting people living with dementia